• Home

 How to address an envelope with tricky last names

 Now let’s talk about the correct way to make a family’s last name plural.
-You don’t ever want to use an apostrophe when you’re writing out an envelope, because an apostrophe indicates possession – as in a thing.
-“The Smith’s” does not mean multiple Smiths… it indicates that the Smiths possess something, but doesn’t say what.
+You don’t ever want to use an apostrophe when you’re writing out an envelope, because an apostrophe indicates possession – as in owning a thing.
+“The Smith’s” does not mean multiple Smiths… it indicates that the Smith (one of them) possess something, but doesn’t say what.

 Examples of last names made plural, the correct way